 "Yes, very different.
-But I think Mr Darcy improves on acquaintance."
+But I think Mr. Darcy improves upon acquaintance."

-"Indeed!" cried Wickham, with a look which did not escape her.
-"And pray, may I ask?" -But checking himself, he added, in a gayer tone, "Is it in address that he improves?
-Has he deigned to add aught of civility to his ordinary style!-for I dare not hope," he continued in a lower and more serious tone, "that he is improved in essentials."
+"Indeed!" cried Mr. Wickham with a look which did not escape her.
+"And pray, may I ask?--" But checking himself, he added, in a gayer tone, "Is it in address that he improves?
+Has he deigned to add aught of civility to his ordinary style?--for I dare not hope," he continued in a lower and more serious tone, "that he is improved in essentials."